John Luck @RAAM

 Born in 1982, João is a Portuguese ultracyclist and triathlete.
 Challenge oriented right off from the starting blocks, sport is a main pillar of his journey through life.

 Amongst many endurance experiences, he has completed 6 Half-Ironman, 2 Ironman (Barcelona and Frankfurt) and 1 Ironman Extreme (Norseman Black T-shirt) events.
 At the same time, the 5 cycling Monuments amateur events (Ronde, Paris-Roubaix Liège-Bastogne-Liège, Milan-San Remo and Giro di Lombardia), together with L’Eroica Chianti and L’Étape du Tour make up for a road racing highlights.
 Lately he began venturing into ultracycling, with the ultimate objective of racing RAAM – Race Across America, the dream and challenge of a lifetime as the world’s toughest ultracycling event.
 In 2021, after Portugal Divide and NorthCape4000, he achieved RAAM Qualified status at Race Across Germany.
+2022 brought BikingMan PT and an incursion into gravel at Basajaun.
+Dreams came true in 2023, as he became the first Portuguese to finish RAAM in the solo division.

 It depends on the part of the season and the events I’m racing, but I generally practice everyday, one way or another.
 2 days high-intensity biking and 1 or 2 longer ones over the weekend.
 I alternate the intensity days with rowing and ski-erging.
 Also include 2 strength days and flexibility in the mix.
 Playing with the kids, e.g. Spikeball, is a huge bonus and adds diversity.